Catholic School Bundles: Catechists, Teachers, and Parents

 We recommend using the Baltimore Catechism Confirmation questions as they have the easiest answers to memorize.

-You can use our Saint Anne's Helper downloads to make it even easier.
+You can use Saint Anne's Helper Confirmation downloads to make it even easier.

 Do unto others!
-Let your brothers and sisters, relatives and friends know to read saint stories ahead of time.
+Let your brothers and sisters, relatives and friends know that it is a good idea to read saint stories ahead of time.
 So many times we arrive in class and wish that we had read more before we arrived.

 It took me four children to get this figured.

-They hadn't been studying many saints the year before or during the summer, not even their own Baptismal saint.
+We hadn't been studying many saints the year before or during the summer before our first child's Confirmation year.
 None of us had been thinking of Confirmation names ahead of time.

 You'll do well to help them start studying on their own during the year previous to their Confirmation year.
 It can be as easy as talking about the different saints, especially on their feast days; or reading books together.